swardi/getting-started-with-terraform/README.md

 Open command terminal and go to the folder where you have create_ec2_instance.tf and run following command terraform init

+This command will create a .terraform folder in your working directory and download the plugins needed to create your infrastrucutre.
+Since you are using aws, it will download binary related to aws only.

 # Step 4: Run terraform plan
 Now run following command
 terraform plan